redhat-performance/quads/README.md

 #### Foreman Hammer CLI
    - For full Foreman functionality you'll want to have a working [hammer cli](https://theforeman.org/2013/11/hammer-cli-for-foreman-part-i-setup.html) setup on your QUADS host as well.

+#### QUADS Move Command
+   - QUADS relies on calling an external script, trigger or workflow to enact the actual provisioning of machines.
+You can look at and modify our [move-and-rebuild-host](https://github.com/redhat-performance/quads/blob/master/bin/move-and-rebuild-host.sh) script to suit your environment for this purpose.
+Read more about this in the [move-host-command](https://github.com/redhat-performance/quads#quads-move-host-command) section below.

 ## QUADS Usage Documentation

    - Define the various cloud environments